jos4uke/snakemake-workflows/README.rst

 The pull request will be reviewed and included as fast as possible.
 Thereby, contributions should follow the coding style of the already present examples, i.e.

-* start with a docstring describing the usage and purpose
+* start with a docstring describing the usage and purpose,
-* define author with email address and a license
+* define author with email address and a license,
-* follow the python style guide_
+* follow the python style guide_,
-* be customizable via a json config file parsed into a variable CONFIG
+* be customizable via a json config file parsed into a variable CONFIG,
-* use 4 spaces for indentation
+* use 4 spaces for indentation,
-* specify reasonable default values for threads and resources
+* specify reasonable default values for threads and resources.

 .. _include: https://bitbucket.org/johanneskoester/snakemake/wiki/Documentation#markdown-header-includes